PetSafe Swaps & Nutrition

 - Safe

-Can rabbits eat strawberries?
+Can rabbits eat Strawberries?

 Suggested amount: One medium strawberry cut into pieces for a medium rabbit, a few times per week.